CloudinaryLtd/S3/docs/ARCHITECTURE.rst

 configured, and sets the ``versionId`` option to ``''`` in PUT calls to the metadata engine when creating a new null version.

+If the master version is a null version, S3 also sends a DELETE call to metadata prior to the PUT, in order to clean up any pre-existing null versions which may, in certain edge cases, have been stored as a separate version.
+[1]_

-The tables below show the keys resulting from PUT calls to metadata if we put an object 'foo' twice, when versioning has not been enabled or is suspended.
+The tables below summarize the calls to metadata and the resulting keys if we put an object 'foo' twice, when versioning has not been enabled or is suspended.